26seung/rpa-AutomationAnywhere/certificate/assessment/README.md

 9. Identify the DASHBOARDS audit's widget that provides a chart-based view of activities filtered on the sourcecolumn in the Audit Log page for as specific time period?
    - Event Distribution by Activity Type
-   - Activity Audit Trail by Host Machine Type
+   - `Activity Audit Trail by Host Machine Type`
    - Activity Audit Trail by User Name

 10. Bot runners can only execute once they are registered, identified and authenticated by the ____?
-       - Control Room
+       - `Control Room`
        - Automation Anywhere Enterprise
        - Users of the application

 11. Which among the given features of Automation Anywhere enables Bots to sense and automatically adjust toapplication changes immediately?
-       - Auto-calibration Technology
+       - `Auto-calibration Technology`
        - Embedded Analytics
        - Automated Processes

  12. Tasks made using any recorder can be edited in the Task Editor.
 The given statement is True/False?
-    - True
+      - `True`
       - False

  13. Which of the following is a valid recorder in Automation Anywhere Enterprise?
         - Object Recorder
         - Browser Recorder
-        - Desktop Recorder
+        - `Desktop Recorder`

  14. Auto login will allow your computer to run a task even if the computer is locked or logged off.
 The givenstatement is True/False?
-       - True
+       - `True`
        - False

  15. Automation can be extended to business processes consisting of conditional processing using whichcapability of Automation Anywhere?
          - Process Designer
-         - Workflow Designer
+         - `Workflow Designer`
          - Bots Designer

  16. Which among the given serves as the centralized secured component within Automation Anywhere'sarchitecture to save sensitive data?
           - SQL database
-          - Credential Vault
+          - `Credential Vault`
           - Version Control

  17. RPA is meant for Enterprise and is scalable but it is limited in its ability for complex processes.
 The givenstatement is True/False?
       - True
-      - False
+      - `False`
  18. Use cases for RPA include processes from which of the following industries?
        - Financial and banking
        - Technology and Software
-       - All of the above
+       - `All of the above`

- 1. Credential Vault uses industry standard enterprise-grade security encryption and can be accessed by allusers across the enterprise.
+ 19. Credential Vault uses industry standard enterprise-grade security encryption and can be accessed by allusers across the enterprise.
 The given statement is True/False?
       - True
-      - False
+      - `False`
- 2. Control Room, Development Client and Runtime client are key components of Automation Anywherearchitecture.
+ 20. Control Room, Development Client and Runtime client are key components of Automation Anywherearchitecture.
 Development client and Runtime Client are also known as ___________?
          - Bot Developers and Bot Creators
          - Bot Creators and Bot Executors
-      - Bot Creators and Bot Runners
+         - `Bot Creators and Bot Runners`

- 3. Identify the bots that are the core of automation, replicating and completing repetitive rules-based tasks thatrely on structured data?1.
-Task BotsRPA Automation Anywhere
+ 21. Identify the bots that are the core of automation, replicating and completing repetitive rules-based tasks thatrely on structured data?
          - Task Bots
          - IQ Bots
-     - Meta Bots
+         - `Meta Bots`

 12. In the Meta Bot designer, under Assets, which among the given option allows to edit properties for therecorded/added screens?
-       - Add Screen
+       - `Add Screen`
        - Configure
        - Calibrat